Trinidad and TobagoOfficial Name: Republic of Trinidad and Tobago

 When visiting or residing in Trinidad and Tobago, you should avoid large crowds and demonstrations.
 While non-violent demonstrations occur on occasion, widespread civil disorder is not typical.
 You should also exercise caution when visiting or residing in Port of Spain, especially in crowded urban areas.

-- Take some time before travel to consider your personal security –Here are some useful tips for traveling safely abroad.
+- · Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

-CRIME: Violent crime remains high on both islands and affects local and expatriate communities, and tourists.
-You should exercise caution and good judgment as in any large urban area.
+CRIME: Violent crime remains high on both islands and affects local and expatriate communities as well as tourists.
+You should exercise caution and good judgment.
 Be particularly cautious when traveling after dark from Trinidad’s Piarco Airport as incidents have been reported in the past involving armed robbers trailing arriving passengers from the airport and accosting them in remote areas of the airport parking lot, on the highway leading from the airport to downtown Port of Spain, and outside the gates of residences.
-Areas in the Port of Spain metro area to avoid include Laventille, Morvant, Sea Lots, the interior of the Queen’s Park Savannah, South Belmont, and Cocorite.
-Visitors should avoid the following areas after dark: scenic rest stops including Fort George, downtown Port of Spain, and all beaches.
+Areas in the Port of Spain metro area to avoid include Laventille, Morvant, Sea Lots, Beetham, the interior of the Queen’s Park Savannah, South Belmont, and Cocorite.
+Visitors should avoid the following areas after dark: scenic rest stops and public parks including Fort George, downtown Port of Spain, the interior and perimeter of Queen’s Park Savanah, and all beaches.
 Tourists are particularly vulnerable to pick-pocketing and armed assaults in these locations.
 Holiday periods, especially Christmas and Carnival, often see an increase in criminal activity.